-The Company periodically issues common stock and stock options to officers, directors, employees, Scientific Advisory Committee members, contractors and consultants for services rendered.
+The Company periodically issues common stock and stock options to officers, directors, employees, contractors and consultants for services rendered.
 Options vest and expire according to terms established at the issuance date of each grant.
 Stock grants, which are generally time vested, are measured at the grant date fair value and charged to operations ratably over the vesting period.

-The Company accounts for stock-based payments to officers, directors, employees, Scientific Advisory Committee members, contractors, and consultants by measuring the cost of services received in exchange for equity awards utilizing the grant date fair value of the awards, with the cost recognized as compensation expense on the straight-line basis in the Company's financial statements over the vesting period of the awards.
+The Company accounts for stock-based payments to officers, directors, employees, contractors, and consultants by measuring the cost of services received in exchange for equity awards utilizing the grant date fair value of the awards, with the cost recognized as compensation expense on the straight-line basis in the Company's financial statements over the vesting period of the awards.
 Recognition of compensation expense for non-employees is in the same period and manner as if the Company had paid cash for the services.